Locally equivalent Floer complexes and unoriented link cobordisms

-We define the non-negative integer $h_S(m)$ as and we recall that the reversed region $-S$ is defined in Subsection \ref{subsection:symmetries}.
-Then we can prove that each $\Upsilon$ gives a lower bound for the genus of $\Sigma$. \begin{prop} If $L$ is an $n$-component link in $S^3$, which bounds a surface $\Sigma$ as before, then for every centered south-west region $S$ of $\R^2$. \end{prop} \begin{proof} We construct a map $f_{\Sigma}$ by composing the maps $t$ and $s$ defined in this subsection, together with the concordance maps in Section \ref{section:concordance}.
+We define the non-negative integer $h_S(m)$ as and we recall that the reversed region $-S$ is defined in Subsection \ref{subsection:symmetries} by applying to $S$ the reflection of $\mathbb R^2$ with respect to the line $\{A-j = 0\}$.
+Then we can prove that each $\Upsilon$ gives a lower bound for the genus of $\Sigma$. \begin{prop} If $L$ is an $n$-component link in $S^3$, which bounds a surface $\Sigma$ as before, then for every centered south-west region $S$ of $\mathbb R^2$. \end{prop} \begin{proof} We construct a map $f_{\Sigma}$ by composing the maps $t$ and $s$ defined in this subsection, together with the concordance maps in Section \ref{section:concordance}.
 We obtain that for every $S$.
 In particular, if the homology class of $x$ is a generator of $\mathcal F^{\{j\leq0\}}\cH^\infty_0(\bigcirc_k)$ then $f^*_{\Sigma}[x]$ is a generator of $\mathcal F^{\{j\leq0\}}\cH^\infty_0(L)$.
-This immediately implies that $\Upsilon_S(L)\geq-h_S(g(\Sigma)+n-k)$ and we complete the proof by observing that $\Upsilon_{-S}(L)=\Upsilon_S(L)$ from Theorem \ref{teo:reflection}. \end{proof} We expect that a similar lower bound holds with $\Upsilon^*$ in place of $\Upsilon$, but it is clear that the proof cannot work as the one of Proposition \ref{prop:lower_bound}.
+This immediately implies that $\Upsilon_S(L)\geq-h_S(g(\Sigma)+n-k)$ and we complete the proof by observing that $\Upsilon_{-S}(L)=\Upsilon_S(L)$ from Theorem \ref{teo:reflection}. \end{proof} A similar lower bound holds with $\Upsilon^*$ in place of $\Upsilon$, but it is clear that the proof cannot work as the one of Proposition \ref{prop:lower_bound}.
 In fact, we used the map $s$ that preserves the Maslov grading, while the $\Upsilon^*$-invariants of $L_i$ are computed by finding generators in $\cH^\infty_{1-m}(L_1)$ and $\cH^\infty_{-m}(L_2)$ respectively, where $m$ is the number of components of $L_1$.